Amazon posts $3.6 billion quarterly profit, outrunning expectations

 The Seattle-based commerce giant said Thursday afternoon that net sales through the first three months of 2019 were $59.7 billion, up 17 percent from the year-earlier period.

-The company said it expects sales to grow in the current quarter by 13% to 20%, weighed down by foreign exchange rates, to $59.5 billion to $63.5 billion.
+The company said it expects sales to grow in the current quarter by 13% to 20%, weighed down by foreign-exchange rates, to $59.5 billion to $63.5 billion.

-Amazon’s cash-gushing cloud computing business brought in $7.7 billion in revenue, up 42 percent year-over-year, excluding foreign exchange impacts.
+Amazon’s cash-gushing cloud-computing business brought in $7.7 billion in revenue, up 42 percent year-over-year, excluding foreign-exchange impacts.
 It generated more than half of Amazon’s $4.4 billion operating income while accounting for only 13 percent of the company’s net sales.

 Amazon’s “other” business segment, which primarily includes advertising — a closely watched source of growth and profit margin for the company — grew at its slowest rate in the last six quarters.
 Revenue from other businesses was $2.7 billion, up 36 percent.